 Facebook has a lot of data about its users, and it also has a data science division dedicated to transforming all that data into interesting information.
-Earlier this year, the company publicized a series of studies around the topic of love.
+In 2014, the company publicized a series of studies around the topic of love.
 While many of the results match up well with our expectations (e.g., people tend to marry within their religion), not all of them were so obvious.
 Here are some things Facebook has learned from looking at your relationship status.

 1. The age difference between same-sex couples is larger

 It was not too surprising to find that in male-female pairings the male is generally older (by an average of 2.4 years), or that in countries that scored worse on an index of gender equality, the age gap was wider (5.09 years in Egypt).
 However, despite the fact that same-sex couples don't have to contend with the same cultural expectations about gender and age, the age gap tended to be wider for those couples, reaching an average of 8 or 9 years at points.

 So you've both changed your statuses and made it official.
 How long is it likely to stay that way?
 Facebook found that the biggest predictor of how likely you are to stay together is how long you've been together already.
 For each month that passes, the probability of breaking up decreases.
 Not so surprising.
 But there were some interesting cyclical effects related to the timing of breakups, as seen on the graph.
 Summer seems to be the time for breakups.
 The extra large increase in breakups for the summer of 2011, may have something to do with the economic recovery.